echohead/echohead.org/views/posts/about_this_site.md

 end
 ```

-And ensure the tests pass in a pre-commit hook, for good measure:
+And might as well run the tests from a pre-commit hook, so that commits with failing tests are not possible:

 ```bash
 #!/bin/bash